vincent-bell/Paws/README.md

 ## Commands
 Once you have built *paws.exe* you can run `./paws` and you should get a response like `Usage: ./paws action args -flags`

-	./paws simulate path/to/input.iasm -d (optional debugging mode) ./paws lcompile path/to/input.iasm -o path/to/output.asm
+	./paws simulate path/to/input.iasm -d (optional debugging flag) ./paws compile path/to/input.iasm -o path/to/output.cpp
-	./paws wcompile path/to/input.iasm -o path/to/output.c

 **What does the simulate command do?**
-The program simulator built into Paws currently takes some input file (.iasm) and attempts to run the code inside using a virtual stack.
+The program simulator built into Paws currently takes some input file (.iasm) and attempts to run the code inside it using a virtual stack.

 **What does the compile command do?**
-The compiler built into Paws currently takes some input file (.iasm) and compiles it to C (.c)
+The compiler built into Paws currently takes some input file (.iasm) and compiles it to C++ (.cpp)

 ## Examples
 If you need a reference for writing programs in the paws programming language refer to the examples folder [here](https://github.com/vincent-bell/Paws-Programming-Language/tree/main/examples)